skip to content

 Most of the offences for drink and drug driving under the Road Traffic Act 1961 provide that where a person has been convicted by a court previously for a drink or drug driving offence, and that has occurred within the “prescribed period” immediately preceding the date on which the offence under consideration occurred, those previous offences will be taken into account to determine whether the offence is a first, second, third or subsequent offence.

-On this basis, if a person commits an offence having committed a drink or drug driving offence within the previous five years, they are to be dealt with as a second or subsequent offender.
+On this basis, if a person commits an offence having committed a drink or drug driving offence within the previous 5 years, they are to be dealt with as a second or subsequent offender.

-A person who has committed an offence more than five years earlier will be given a penalty within a first offence category, but the Court may choose to take the previous offence into account and give the driver a higher penalty within that range.
+A person who has committed an offence more than 5 years earlier will be given a penalty within a first offence category, but the Court may choose to take the previous offence into account and give the driver a higher penalty within that range.

 The Court has very limited power to reduce the penalties below the minimum.
 A court can reduce the minimum disqualification to one month for a first offence if it is satisfied that the offence is trifling.
 When deciding whether or not an offence is trifling, the court takes into account all of the surrounding circumstances, including the blood alcohol level, the extent of impairment of faculties, the locality, the nature and extent of the driving and the actual or potential damage to the public.
 A low alcohol reading alone will not be enough to be considered trifling; there must be additional circumstances that are rare and exceptional.
 A person’s need for a licence is also not relevant.
 Only rarely will an offence be considered trifling.